KIT-MAMID/mamid/USERMANUAL.md

 ## Introduction

-The web interfaces of mamid gives information about the status of mamid:
+The web interfaces of MAMID gives information about the status of MAMID:
- - status of slaves and replica sets
+ - status of slaves and Replica Sets
- - occuring problems
+ - occurring problems

-It enables the user to configure mamid:
+It enables the user to configure MAMID:
  - create and modify slaves
- - create and modify replica sets
+ - create and modify Replica Sets
  - assign slaves into risk groups

 A button to access the help function can be found at the top right corner.